rh-opencodequest-origins/.github/profile/README.md

+# Introductions
-Organizations often struggle with a variety of circumstances that can impact productivity within the teams (high cognitive load, lack of standardization, domain knowledge fragmentation).  +
+Organizations often struggle with a variety of circumstances that can impact productivity within the teams (high cognitive load, lack of standardization, domain knowledge fragmentation).
 This could result in inefficient or reduced Productivity, higher maintenance costs and/or security vulnerabilities.

 Red Hat provides the tools and know-how to help "The Providers" (The Platform Engineers) to create "The Product" (their custom IDP) based on the needs of "The Customers" (all Development Teams within the organization).